chiragbaid7/Book-microservice/README.md

 ## Content Service
 - Serving books as content.
 A content will have a story and title as contents.
 - Content service should have atleast the title, story, date published and the user id stored.
+- A user will be able to create, update and delete contents.

 ### Rest Apis